lemon07r/LoM_en/README.md

 ## Installation

-1. Clone or Download this repository by clicking on `<> Code` and under `HTTPS Download ZIP`.
-Right click and extract the Zip file.
-You only need the `Mod` folder, feel free to delete everything else.
+1. Clone or Download this repository by clicking on `<> Code` and under `HTTPS` click `Download ZIP`.
+Then right click and extract the zipped file you just downloaded.
+Keep the `Mod` folder, feel free to delete everything else.
 ![Code](assets/Screenshot1.png)

 2. Copy and Paste everything inside the Mod folder to your game directory.
 The game directory location may vary.
 It's usually in `C:\Program Files (x86)\Steam\steamapps\common\` but if you are unsure right click the game in your steam library and select properties.
-Under 'Installed Files' click on 'Browse' to open your game directory.
+Under `Installed Files` click on `Browse` to open your game directory.
 After you're done copying the files, the game folder structure should look like this.

 ```
 Legend_of_Mortal/